TomHarrop/tomharrop.github.io/resume.md

 2013--2014
 :	**Post-doctoral researcher**, Department of Plant Breeding and Genetics, Max Planck Institute for Plant Breeding Research, Cologne, Germany.
-	At the Max Planck Insitute I worked on a bioinformatic and molecular biology project to compare the transcriptional response of several different land plants to UV-B exposure, which acts as an environmental signal.
+	At the Max Planck Institute I worked on a bioinformatic and molecular biology project to compare the transcriptional response of several different land plants to UV-B exposure, which acts as an environmental signal.

 ### Professional positions